 As an Amazon seller, you know that product research and selection is by far the most important decision you will make.
 The product that you decide to sell is the largest determinant of success or failure for your Amazon business as a whole.
 The wrong product sets you up for failure from the very beginning, while the right product allows for incredible money-making opportunities.

-In 2018, selling on Amazon became increasingly competitive and difficult, and because of that, finding the “right” product has also become more difficult.
+In recent years, selling on Amazon became increasingly competitive and difficult, and because of that, finding the “right” product has also become more difficult.
 There are more sellers who are using more sophisticated software and marketing dollars, allowing them to extract the best opportunities and bully their way to a great sales volume!

 In such a competitive landscape, the question becomes, “Where is the opportunity for me to succeed?”
 And, “What is the probability for that success?”